Visit and Subscribe to my YouTube Channel and watch my journey!

 Once you spread those seeds on the soil in your tray you should have a good seeding density for microgreens.

 The first time is a bit of a guessing game.
 But now you have some solid numbers to use to modify your seeding density.
-If the density is too light (or poor germination rate) then you can up your weight the next time.
+If the density is too light (or poor germination rate) then you can increase your seed weight the next time.

 Too many seedings, lower your weight.
 Within a seeding or two you'll have your seeding numbers exactly where you want them.